MiaoDX/MiaoDX.github.io/tips/Some_tools.md

 `scoop install WHAT_YOU_WANT`

-I find scoop latter, but I think it maybe better.
+I find scoop latter, but I think it may be better.

 ### A small `shell`